Hi. This is John Carroll.

 Easy enough for you?

-(By the way, don’t worry about formatting, grammar, spelling, etc. I’ll proofread, edit, and format it for the web.)
+(By the way, don’t worry about formatting, grammar, spelling, etc. I’ll hire a copy editor or just check, edit, and format it for the web myself.)

 A Few Simple Guidelines: